ycansener/IndexMaker/README.md

 5. We may include a brand new Web Project to serve same functionality online.
 6. For the all new parts that I will include, I will follow the rules of Test Driven Development.
 7. After all I will run the whole project on a Docker Container.
-8. I will enjot it!
+8. I will enjoy it!

 ### What is the License deal here?